 Applications to the Lewis Arts Studio are reviewed year-round.

-Application Deadline and Interviews for Summer 2018 Term: Spring 2018
+Application Deadline for Summer 2018 Applications has been extended!

 Youth Arts in the Parks – All Kids Included (AKI)